csiro/stdm/stdm_spec_v0.1.md

 *   **7.2.
 Tool Usage:** LLMs should only attempt to use tools if they are listed in `REQUESTED_TOOLS` (and not `none`), if the `GOAL` necessitates it, if safety protocols allow, and if the user grants permission.
 The STDM requests, the user authorizes.
 *   **7.3.
 Instruction Clarity:** Essential for achieving intended behavior and minimizing misinterpretation.
 A clear `GOAL` is vital, especially if `CONSTRAINTS` are omitted.
 Instructions may cross reference.
 For example a `GOAL` may refer to the desire to render a `CUSTOM_UI_DEFINITION`
 *   **7.4.
 Transparent Risk Communication:** Confirmation prompts for tool use must clearly state potential risks.
 *   **7.5.
 Seamless UX:** Aim for STDM instructions to be invisible infrastructure enabling the desired interaction flow.
 The defined UI should enhance interaction.
 Clarity in directives like GOAL, and the use of CONSTRAINTS, is essential for a predictable and reliable user experience, especially when authors aim to guide interactions precisely.
 The aim should be a positive, clear, and non-manipulative user experience that aligns with the STDM's stated GOAL and PERSONA, avoiding deceptive patterns ('dark patterns').
+The inclusion of a `CONTACT` directive can further enhance user trust by providing a clear channel for feedback or to report issues.
 *   **7.6.
 Mandatory Safety Preamble Instruction (Mitigating Proactive Execution):**
     *   **Problem:** Some LLM interfaces might proactively attempt to interpret or execute STDM instructions immediately upon detecting the [STDM START] block, even without a clear, explicit user command to do so (as required by Section 6.0).
 This can lead to unexpected behavior and bypasses user intent.
     *   **Recommendation:** To mitigate this risk, it is mandatory that all STDMs include a standard "Safety Preamble" instruction block.
 It is recommended that this is the very first item immediately following the [STDM START] delimiter (or after STDM_VERSION if present).